Early College Program Highlights

 to enroll, similar scholarship on at least one Regents examination, a letter of recommendation

-from their principal, teacher, or guidance counselor and a record of good attendance
+from their principal and guidance counselor, and a record of good attendance and citizenship.

 - Students are responsible to purchase any requisite course textbooks/learning resources.